HIV Overview

 HIV and AIDS clinical trials help researchers find better ways to prevent, detect, or treat HIV and AIDS.
 Every HIV medicine was first studied through clinical trials.

-• studies of medicines to treat infections related to HIV and AIDS
+• studies of medicines to treat infections related to HIV and AIDS, such as opportunistic infections.

 Can anyone participate in an HIV and AIDS clinical trial?